nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 - `add desc d:Kovan double murders of twins xxx and yyy` adds the description “Kovan double murders of twins xxx and yyy” to the current case.

-#### Add document to the current case: `add doc n:TITLE r:FILE_NAME`
+#### Add document to the current case: `add doc n:NAME r:REFERENCE`
-Adds a new document to the current case with the specified `TITLE` and `FILE_NAME`.
+Adds a new document to the current case with the specified `NAME` and `REFERENCE`.
+- `NAME` is what you would like to call the Document in PIVOT.
+- `REFERENCE` of a Document is the actual filename and its extension.
+For example, `Evidence.pdf`

-Format: `add doc n:TITLE r:FILE_NAME`
+Format: `add doc n:NAME r:REFERENCE`
-- `TITLE` should only contain alphanumeric characters and spaces, and it should not be blank (no value, spaces only).
+- `NAME` should only contain alphanumeric characters and spaces, and it should not be blank (no value, spaces only).
-- This document with file name `FILE_NAME` must be manually added to the `references` folder provided before it can be added to the PIVOT system.
+- This document with reference `REFERENCE` must be manually added to the `references` folder provided before it can be added to the PIVOT system.

 Example:
 - `add doc n:Case Details r:case_details.pdf` adds a new document with title “Case Details” with the file name case_details.pdf to the investigation case.